nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 modified: 2015-07-23
 ---

-In part 1: R package set up, directory structure, the DESCRIPTION file, writing R code, using roxygen2 to write documentation and define the package namespace, and a simple build protocol.
+In part 1: R package set up, directory structure, the DESCRIPTION file, writing R code for packages, using roxygen2 to write documentation and define the package namespace, and a simple build protocol.

 Sources: